FernandoBasso/devnotes/content/Misc/Install Tools With ASDF.md

 ```

 ## Ruby
-### Install Ruby with asdf on Ubuntu
+### Install Ruby with asdf on Linux

 Unpack the [asdf binary](https://github.com/asdf-vm/asdf/releases) into a directory on your path (I use `$HOME/bin/`).

-Install the required dependencies:
+Install the required dependencies on Ubuntu (on Arch Linux, the `base-devel` package was enough,):

 ```bash
 $ sudo apt install --yes \